Carabinieri: Mobile Units Division

 The Carabinieri Mobile Units Division is located in Rome and has two brigades tasked with mass manoeuvres during emergencies, defending the nation and participating in military operations abroad.
 It supports public order and territorial control in urban areas, and contributes to the operations of civil authorities in terms of public safety.
 1st Mobile Brigade, whose headquarters is located in Rome and includes six Regiments and four Battalions mainly employed in public order tasks.
 2nd Mobile Brigade headquartered in Livorno includes the Gruppo di Intervento Speciale special forces group, the 1st Paratroopers Carabinieri Regiment "Tuscania", and the 7th "Trentino-Alto Adige" and 13th "Friuli-Venezia Giulia" regiments, which, together with the Multinational Specialized Unit, are mainly engaged in international missions.

 Special forces

-The Gruppo di Intervento Speciale is one of the six Italian special forces.
+The Gruppo di Intervento Speciale is one of the seven Italian special forces.

 ROS

 The ROS (Raggruppamento Operativo Speciale or Special Operational Group) is an elite unit founded in 1990 to deal with organised crime (Mafia and others), subversive activities, terrorism and more complex types of crime.
 An anti-crime section is found in every city and district public prosecutor's office.